Diversity and inclusion

 We're incredibly proud to say we have been certified by Rainbow Tick as a workplace where people are free to be their authentic selves, no matter their gender identity or sexual orientation.

-We’re committed to achieving pay equity for male and female employees in similarly-sized roles, with similar skills, experience and accountabilities.
+We’re proud to be accredited with the Gender Tick.
+We're committed to achieving pay equity for male and female employees in similarly-sized roles, with similar skills, experience and accountabilities.

 Te Kete Tikanga Māori